eficode-academy/kubernetes-katas/persistent-storage.md

 - `spec.template.spec.volumes[0].name` is the name we will reference when we mount the volume to a container in a moment.
 Set it to `postgres-pvc`.
-- `spec.template.spec.volumes[0].persistentVolumeClaim.claimName` is the `name` of the `PersistenVolumeClaim` we have created above, set it to the name you used, e.g. `postgres-pvc`.
+- `spec.template.spec.volumes[0].persistentVolumeClaim.claimName` is the `name` of the `PersistentVolumeClaim` we have created above, set it to the name you used, e.g., `postgres-pvc`.

-> :bulb: In this case the volume name and reference to the `pvc` name are the same, this is
+> :bulb: In this case, the volume name and reference to the `pvc` name are the same; this is
 > coincidental, and they can be different.

 <details>